elena/django-news-podcast/content/2014-01-26-django-news-podcast.md

 07-Feb-2014 Django Weekend Cardiff
 22-23 Feb 2014 PyCon Philipines

+---

 ## 2. Releases

 ### Minor Releases ##

+---

-Django 1.7 alpha 1 released
+[ANNOUNCE] Django 1.7 alpha 1 released

+Posted by James Bennett on January 22, 2014

 As part of the Django 1.7 release process, today we've released Django 1.7 alpha 1, a preview/testing package that represents the first stage in the 1.7 release cycle and an opportunity for you to try out some of the changes coming in Django 1.7.

 Django 1.7 will bring several major new features to Django, along with a host of other improvements.
 Highlights include a schema-migration framework, a new validation tool to help identify and fix common errors, a complete refactoring of how Django identifies and loads applications, and support for custom database lookups.